 For many visitors to Annapolis, the weekend just isn’t complete without a big, mallet-pounding meal of steamed Maryland blue crabs.
 If you insist, I completely understand.
 But be forewarned—in recent years, many of the city’s seafood joints have fallen into an unfortunate pattern of overpricing and underperforming.

-Since 1974, Annapolitans have often brought their visitors to Cantler’s Riverside Inn, a local institution on Mill Creek that specializes in steamed hard shell crabs.
+Since 1974, Annapolitans have often brought their visitors to Cantler’s Riverside Inn, a Mill Creek mainstay that specializes in steamed hard shell crabs.
 While the crabs are still fresh and tasty in the summer, the rest of the fry-heavy menu falls woefully short (458 Forest Beach Road).
-In late 2012, however, The Point Crabhouse and Grill took over a pier on Mill Creek, and has earned early accolades for its simple, steamed Maryland seafood and fresh, varied menu (700 Mill Creek Road).
+In 2012, however, The Point Crabhouse and Grill took over a pier on Mill Creek, and has earned early accolades for its simple, steamed Maryland seafood and fresh, varied menu (700 Mill Creek Road).